brucewayne7777/Arduino_Servocontrol/README.md

-This is the current design of the finger that we are going for:
+Current design of the finger:

 ![](./yechan_four_servo_control/pictures/servo.png)

-So it will be 4 individual servos to control each individual cell.
-They go through a specific range of motion.
-We can say that the neutral position is +20 deg, and to pull the cell down, it rotates to -70 deg (so 90deg rotation) to pull on the tendon.
-To push the cell back up, it will rotate counter clockwise to +45 deg to push the green bar up.
-These angles are approximate and we'll have to tune them once we actually manufacture the full finger.
-So it will actually be 3 positions: pull, push, and neutral.
-You can look into either controlling via topics or actions.
+Each cell is controlled by an individual servo motor, with three key positions:

+Neutral: ~+20° (resting position)

+Pull: ~–70° (rotates clockwise to pull the tendon downward)

+Push: ~+45° (rotates counterclockwise to push the green bar upward)

+This gives each servo a ~90° range of motion between the pull and push extremes.
+These angle values are approximate and will require fine-tuning after the full finger is manufactured.

+Control can be implemented using either ROS topics or actions, depending on your preferred interface.

 ![](./yechan_four_servo_control/pictures/degreeofrotation.png)

-RIGHT NOW, the green bar to reset the cells is a solid bar, so all servos/cells should reset at the same time (and all servos should be rotating counter clockwise at the same time, regardless of state).
-But, in the future, we might want to individually reset cells, so make sure that cell reset is still separate commands for each servo.
+Note on Cell Reset Mechanism

+Currently, the green reset bar is a single solid piece.
+This means all servos (and therefore all cells) must reset simultaneously by rotating counterclockwise, regardless of their previous state.

+However, to support future designs where cells can be reset individually, each servo’s reset command should remain separate.
+This ensures flexibility if we later switch to a more modular reset mechanism.